Webinar: Beyond DORA Metrics featured image

 “This focus on value and experimentation takes software development away from just project-oriented work and brings it into the realm of product-oriented work where results matter and those results are business results," Chris said.
 "It really gets people thinking along the lines of: how do we manage this as a product versus just a bunch of story points that once they're done, we move on to the next project?”

-Chris and Ravi take some time to explore how feature flags and feature management make it much easier to experiment with changes, which you can watch in full here.
+Chris and Ravi take some time to explore how feature flags and feature management make it much easier to experiment with changes.

 What else is in the webinar?